Anton Harber: Career

 He is the co-editor of three books about HIV/AIDS and investigative journalism in South Africa, and the author of Diepsloot (2011) and So, or the Record: Behind the headlines in an era of state capture (2020).

 Harber was awarded the Missouri Medal of Honour in 1992 and the Pringle Award for Press Freedom in 1987.

 Personal life

-Harber is married to Harriet Gavshon, a television produce and they have two children.
+Harber is married to Harriet Gavshon, a television producer and they have two children.
 He is related to the late investigative journalist Arthur Gavshon.